-By Maria Popova

-UPDATE: Since the publication of this piece in 2015, I have written about other excellent picture-book biographies of Maria Mitchell, Ada Lovelace, Louise Bourgeois, Wangari Maathai, Virginia Woolf, Galileo, Nellie Bly, Paul Erdos, Mary Lou Williams, John Lewis, Muddy Waters, Paul Gauguin, and Jane Jacobs.
+excellent picture-book biographies of Maria Mitchell, Ada Lovelace, Louise Bourgeois, Wangari Maathai, Virginia Woolf, Galileo, Nellie Bly, Paul Erdos, Louis Braille, Mary Lou Williams, John Lewis, Muddy Waters, Paul Gauguin, and Jane Jacobs.

 Margaret Mead extolled the value of “spiritual and mental ancestors” in how we form our identity — those people to whom we aren’t related but whose values we try to cultivate in ourselves; role models we seek out not from our immediate genetic pool but from the pool of culture the surrounds us, past and present.
 Seneca saw in reading, one of the oldest and most reliable ways to identify and contact these cultural ancestors, a way of being adopted into the “households of the noblest intellects.”
 And what better time to meet such admirable models of personhood than in childhood, that fertile seedbed for the flowering of values and identity?

-The current wording is: By Maria Popova
+It was later changed to: By Maria Popova